shauryaBlue/billingCalculator/README.md

 ## How to Run

-Enter values in billingInput with format: lowest unit value, highest unit value, slab cost per unit For highest slab, mention -1 as highest unit value
+Enter values in billingInput with format: lowest unit value, highest unit value, slab cost per unit
+For highest slab, mention -1 as highest unit value

 Use last line to input total number of units

+Ensure that billingInput.txt is in the same folder as billingCalculator.py
+Use python3 to run billingCalculator.py

 ```
 Example 1: